Colon Cancer Screening Specialist

-When you reach the age of 45 you should start having regular colon cancer screenings, as colon cancer is the second-leading cause of cancer death but can be treated when diagnosed early.
-At Digestive Disease Clinic in Rockville, Silver Spring, and Bowie, Maryland, Dr. Charles Obioha, offers colon cancer screening services to men and women from throughout the Montgomery County and Washington, D.C., metropolitan areas.
+When you reach the age of 45, you should start having regular colon cancer screenings, as colon cancer is the second-leading cause of cancer death but can be treated when diagnosed early.
+At Digestive Disease Clinic, LLC in Rockville, Silver Spring, and Bowie, Maryland, Dr. Charles Obioha, offers colon cancer screening services to men and women from throughout the Montgomery County and Washington, D.C. metropolitan areas.
 To learn more, call to schedule your screening today.

 Colon cancer screening is a minimally invasive test to check for signs of abnormal cells or growths in your colon and rectum.
 If you have an average risk of colon cancer, you should start having colon cancer screenings every 10 years beginning at age 45.

-Dr. Obioha offers colonoscopy procedures to examine your rectum and colon for signs of cancer at his three Digestive Disease Clinic locations.
-A colonoscopy provides images of the inside of your lower digestive tract, which allow Dr. Obioha to examine your organs and look for abnormalities before you develop noticeable symptoms.
+Dr. Obioha offers colonoscopy procedures to examine your rectum and colon for signs of cancer at his three Digestive Disease Clinic, LLC locations.
+A colonoscopy provides images of the inside of your lower digestive tract, which allows Dr. Obioha to examine your organs and look for abnormalities before you develop noticeable symptoms.

 Colon cancer is relatively common, affecting approximately 1 in 20 people.
 Also, like most other cancers, colon cancer doesn’t cause symptoms in its early and more treatable stages.
 Having a routine screening is the best way to check for early signs of colon cancer and get potentially life-saving treatment before your cancer progresses to a more advanced and dangerous stage.